Seitenbau/service-kommune-tracker/README.md

 ## Running the application

 ### Via Docker
 This assumes that you've already created a docker network called `sk-tracker` and there is a docker container in this network running MariaDb with the network-name `mariadb`.
 This also assumes this MariaDb has a database called `sktracker`, a user `sktracker` (and this user uses the password `sktracker`).

-1. Pull a image from DockerHub (use the `master` tag for the `master` branch):
+1. Pull an image from DockerHub (use the `master` tag for the `master` branch):
    ```bash
    docker pull dweberseitenbau/service-kommune-tracker:master
    ```